Film review: Hulk (2003), directed by Ang Lee

 There’s also an experiment in the lab that goes wrong – Bruce is subjected to the nanobots and lots of gamma radiation and after that, whenever he gets cross, he turns green and huge and, you know, Hulks out.
 Cue lots of caveman grunting and shouting, smashing things and … smashing things some more.
 Which is essentially why the Hulk never makes for very good viewing.
 Once you’ve seen Bruce Banner go green and shout “RAAAAAAARGHHH!!!” and smash things, the rest gets very samey.
 “Oh great, you pissed him off, there he goes again.
 Seen it.
 Yawn.”

 If you do all of the above while using really cheesy transitions as well, it’s not a good combination.
 Sure, the transitions are made to make the film look like a comic book, but they really don’t work.
-When the first one came on screen, I turned to the Squeeze and said “seriously?”, to which he gleefully responded, “Just you wait, it gets even better!”
+When the first one came on screen, I turned to Mr T and said “seriously?”, to which he gleefully responded, “Just you wait, it gets even better!”

 Another issue is an overly long helicopter sequence.
 Three helicopters transporting something from point A to point B. You can tell this in a few seconds, because you get the idea very quickly.
 This is a scene that was dragged out for no reason, other than to have shots of helicopters from many angles at the same time (split screen bonanza, think 24).
 It could have been cut down a lot.
 Okay, so they’re in helicopters, nothing happens on the way, fine, we get it.
 No need to take a couple of minutes to show something that could’ve been told in 20 seconds flat.